 - 7.1.
 The Authority is required to set its level of revenue budget and Council Tax for 2021-22 by 1 March so that it can meet its statutory obligation to advise each of the fifteen billing authorities in Devon and Somerset of the required level of precept.
 This report provides Members with the necessary background information to assist them in making decisions as to the appropriate levels for the Authority. - 7.2.
-The report considers two potential options A and B and asks the Committee to consider the financial implications associated with each option with a view to recommending one of these options to the budget setting meeting of the Authority, to be held on the 19 February 2021.
+The report considers two potential options A and B and invites the Authority to approve the recommendation made by the Resources Committee at its budget meeting held on 10 February 2021.